0xAshcry/zk-sudoku/README.md

 # zk-sudoku
-ZK Sudoku with SP1 is an exciting project because it combines puzzle logic with Zero-Knowledge Proofs (ZKP)
+ZK Sudoku with SP1 is a project that combines puzzle logic with Zero-Knowledge Proofs (ZKP).